andrewwint/nextjs-google-maps/README.md

    - **Implement a proxy server** to handle requests to external APIs.
 This can help manage rate limits, improve security, and provide a single point of access for external data.
    - **Caching mechanisms** to store frequently accessed data to reduce load on external APIs and improve the application's response times.

-3. **Monitoring and Logging**: Implement comprehensive monitoring and logging to track the application's performance, detect issues early, and ensure smooth operation.
-Use tools like Prometheus, Grafana, and the ELK stack to monitor metrics, logs, and traces.
-Create runbooks and set up alerts for critical issues to ensure timely responses and resolution.
+3. **Monitoring and Logging**: Implement monitoring and logging to track the application's performance and detect issues early.
+Create runbooks and playbooks, along with configured alerts and notifications to promptly inform engineers of issues for quick response and resolution.